xlladdins/xll/docs/Excel4MacrosA-D.md

     > the two-step ChartWizard button, and gallery\_num, type\_num,
     > legend, and the title arguments are ignored.

->
+> &nbsp;

-Ref    is a reference to the range of cells on the active worksheet that contains the source data for the chart, or the object identifier of the chart if it has already been created.
+Ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the range of cells on the active worksheet that contains the source data for the chart, or the object identifier of the chart if it has already been created.

-Gallery\_num    is a number from 1 to 15 specifying the type of chart you want to create.
+Gallery\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 15 specifying
+the type of chart you want to create.

 |                  |              |
 | ---------------- | ------------ |